Quickstart

 Let's get you started with a few simple steps.

-Enable strict mode for the best typesafety:
+Enable strict mode for the best typesafety, and use a modern TypeScript module resolution:

 {